-How to help: Talk about where our food comes from and healthy eating, use vocabulary for parts of the body.
+How to help: Talk about where our food comes from and healthy eating.
+Use vocabulary for parts of the body.
+Identify common plants and the parts of plants of the food we eat.
 Use your senses to discover the world eg. What can you smell?
 What can you hear?